Skip to main content

 Low-Level RAG Primitives

-The concrete RAG APIs live under @framers/agentos/rag:
+The concrete RAG APIs live under @framers/agentos/cognition/rag:

 • EmbeddingManager — Text → vector embeddings (OpenAI, Ollama, custom providers)